BEAMRobotics/beam_robotics/inspection_tools/rosbag_tools/README.md

 This script can be used to add or remove a constant time offset from a specific topic.
 It will then resave the bag to a new name

+**NOTE** As of now, this will only work for image messages.
+We should extend this later to all types of messages, or if that's not possible then just a few common messages.

 ### Usage